ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 There is no reason to run at high frame rates.
 Lazer employs various new technologies to ensure the lowest latency is achievable without requiring high frame rates.
 This will continue to improve going forward as we still have a few improvements left to implement.

-Lazer polls for input at 1000 hz regardless of FPS limiter, which is why the maximum limiter setting will also limit to 1000 fps.
+Lazer polls for input at 1000 Hz regardless of FPS limiter, which is why the maximum limiter setting will also limit to 1000 FPS.

-If you are curious about how this affects input latency and test your own perception, please run the built-in "Latency Certifier" at the bottom of settings.
+If you are curious about how this affects input latency and test your own perception, please run the built-in "latency certifier" at the bottom of settings.

-#### If input is only polled at 1000 hz, what about my 8000 hz gaming mouse?
+#### If input is only polled at 1000 Hz, what about my 8000 Hz gaming mouse?

 The operating system will still poll at the higher rate, although benefits are proven to be negligible.
-Polling at such high rates can have unforeseen overheads, and we recommend limiting devices to 1000 hz for system stability.
+Polling at such high rates can have unforeseen overheads, and we recommend limiting devices to 1000 Hz for system stability.

 #### Lazer performs worse than stable for me.
 What gives?

 While on most modern hardware we see lazer outperform stable, there are always edge cases when each user has a different hardware configuration.
-In our short-term roadmap, we are looking to support Direct X (aka "compatibility mode" on stable) and Vulkan, which both have better driver support then OpenGL across all hardware.
+In our short-term roadmap, we are looking to support Direct X (aka "compatibility mode" on stable) and Vulkan, which both have better driver support than OpenGL across all hardware.
 Once this is implemented, performance on hardware like Intel integrated chipsets will improve greatly.

 ### Providing feedback

-#### A feature is missing that I depend on!
+#### A feature that I depend on is missing! / Something has changed and I don't like it. / I have found a bug, what's the best way to report it?

 There's a very high chance we are already aware of this and tracking it for future implementation!
-Please search [here](https://github.com/ppy/osu/issues) and [here](https://github.com/ppy/osu/discussions).
-If you can't find any matching discussion threads, feel free to [open a discussion](https://github.com/ppy/osu/discussions/new).

-#### Something has changed and I don't like it.
-What should I do?

-There's a very high chance someone else has the same feedback and we are aware of it!
-Please search [here](https://github.com/ppy/osu/issues) and [here](https://github.com/ppy/osu/discussions).
-If you can't find any matching discussion threads, feel free to [open a discussion](https://github.com/ppy/osu/discussions/new).

-#### I have found a bug, what's the best way to report it?

-There's a very high chance someone else has the same feedback and we are aware of it!
-Please search [here](https://github.com/ppy/osu/issues) and [here](https://github.com/ppy/osu/discussions).
-If you can't find any matching discussion threads, feel free to [open a discussion](https://github.com/ppy/osu/discussions/new).
+Please search the [issue tracker](https://github.com/ppy/osu/issues) and [discussions page](https://github.com/ppy/osu/discussions).
+If you can't find any matching threads, feel free to [open a discussion](https://github.com/ppy/osu/discussions/new).

 Do note that we are already tracking over 1,000 issues of varying priorities, and it may take us some time to fix issues that only affect a small number of users.